You are a refugee and want to study at FH JOANNEUM? We will show you how. Here is our how-to guide.

 Verification of your educational background

-All applicants need to meet specific entry requirements and these include providing proof of your educational background.
-If your documents have not been translated or certified or if you do not have any documents, we will need to find another way of obtaining proof of your educational background.
+All applicants must meet specific entry requirements.
+These include providing proof of your educational background.
+If your documents have not been translated or certified or if you do not have any documents, we will find another way of obtaining proof of your educational background.
 This can be done in two ways:

 If you claim to have completed secondary education in your homeland, this verification process will be similar to a secondary school leaving examination in several subjects.